 Our summer program is designed to introduce you to the practice of law and to the firm's various areas of practice.

 As a summer student, you will have the opportunity to work with Canada's leading lawyers in business law, tax law, litigation, real property law, and labour and employment law.
-From the first day you arrive, you will be treated as a professional and as part of our team.

 Our summer program begins with an intensive week of orientation and training to introduce our students to the firm, learn about research and writing techniques and to provide our students with tips and strategies to help them maximize their summer experience at the firm.
 Additionally, we offer extensive legal education and professional development programs covering topics such as “The Student’s Role in Closings”, “The Student’s Role in the Litigation Process” and “The Student’s Role in Due Diligence”.
 Our lawyers are frequently invited to speak to the students about their area of practice or topical cases or transactions.